 How much should you save for your children?

 Many parents open a savings account for their children.
 They pay a sum into it each month to give their children a financial boost later in life.
 It's entirely up to you how much you save each month.
 But, of course, the amount should not be more than you can afford each month.

 - Compare your income and expenses.

 - How much of what's left will you set aside as a reserve?

 - Can you save a bit more on certain expenses?

 See how much is left on average and then decide what would be a realistic amount for you to save.
-Whether that's 20 euros, 40 euros or even more, if you put that amount into a savings account each month, you'll soon have a nice nest egg.
+It doesn't matter whether that's 20 euros, 40 euros or more, if you put that amount into a savings account each month, you'll soon build up a tidy nest egg.

 What to look out for when buying on finance

 Saving by standing order

 The easy way to save and build up a nice sum.